- Crop Production: continuous cropping, cropping systems, nutrient management

 In Chicago’s poorest neighborhoods there is simultaneously a dearth of healthy green spaces and a glut of open land.
 There are also a number of eager individuals trained to farm urban land.
 However, the task of securing land, navigating the city codes, and creating a farm from a vacant lot has proven overwhelming and/or over- daunting for most aspiring farmers.
 Therefore, the land remains unused, unhealthy and contaminated, and the surrounding neighborhoods remain blighted and underutilized.

 We want to help aspiring urban farmers convert vacant land into vibrant farms.
 First we will build a new farm using a modest amount of startup capital ($5000).
-While we are building will carefully track and record our process–documenting every step necessary.
+While we are building, we will carefully track and record our process–documenting every step necessary.
 As the season progresses, we will keep detailed records of labor, inputs, production, expenses, income, and revenue.
 Then, in the fall and winter we will gather our data and collaborate with other farmers in Chicago to publish a comprehensive web and print resource that illuminates all aspects of farm development in Chicago.
 We will show that with a $5000 investment, one can build a successful farm business.
 This research will give aspiring farmers a path to success and it will also inform people interested in investing in urban agriculture.
 Once we create a blueprint for urban farmers, others can easily set up land and capital based organizations to support urban farm business development in Chicago.

 Project objectives from proposal: